datacommonsorg/api-python/README.md

 ## Development

+The Python Client API currently supports `python>=3.6`.
 We use [bazel](https://bazel.build/) as our build system.
 To test, first install bazel then run the following:

 ```